PaulSzilveszter/hello-dark-city/README.md

 # Hello Dark City Website
 ## How to start the website

+NOTE: Make sure to have npm installed and updated on your computer

 Change your current directory to the project directory.
 (You can use the command:  `$ cd hello-dark-city`)

-Install the dependencies by running `$ npm install` (make sure to have npm installed and updated on your computer)
+Install the dependencies by running `$ npm install`

 Start the website by running `$ npm start`